, Justinian II, 10 July 685 - Late 695 and Summer 705 - 4 November 711 A.D.

-The only other example of this variant known to Forum is CNG auction 88, lot 1695 (misdescribed as an ordinary 1270).
+The only other example of this variant known to is CNG auction 88, lot 1695 (misdescribed as an ordinary 1270).
 All other examples have the K below the H on the left, vice below the Λ on the right.
-Even the "normal" SBCV 1270 type is missing from the Dumbarton Oaks collection ( 33 refs the Tolstoi coin) and described by as an extreme rarity.
+Even the "normal" 1270 is missing from the Dumbarton Oaks collection ( 33 refs the coin) and described by as an extreme rarity.

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES